Habitability of red dwarf systems: Luminosity and spectral composition

 Relative star sizes and photospheric temperatures.
 Any planet around a red dwarf, such as the one shown here (Gliese 229A), would have to orbit closely to achieve Earth-like temperatures, probably inducing tidal lock.
 See Aurelia.
 Credit: MPIA/V. Joergens.

 For years, astronomers have been pessimistic about red dwarfs as potential candidates for hosting life.
-The low masses of red dwarves (from roughly 0.08 to 0.60 solar masses) cause their nuclear fusion reactions to proceed exceedingly slowly, giving them low luminosities ranging from 10% to just 0.0125% that of the Earth's Sun.
+The low masses of red dwarfs (from roughly 0.08 to 0.60 solar masses) cause their nuclear fusion reactions to proceed exceedingly slowly, giving them low luminosities ranging from 10% to just 0.0125% that of the Earth's Sun.
 Consequently, any planet orbiting a red dwarf would need a low semi-major axis to maintain an Earth-like surface temperature, from 0.268 astronomical units (AU) for a relatively luminous red dwarf like Lacaille 8760 to 0.032 AU for a smaller star like Proxima Centauri.
 Such a world would have a year lasting just 3 to 150 Earth days.

 Photosynthesis on such a planet would be difficult, as much of the low luminosity falls under the lower energy infrared and red part of the electromagnetic spectrum, and would therefore require additional photons to achieve excitation potentials.
 Potential plants would likely adapt to a much wider spectrum (and as such appear black in visible light).
 However, further research, including a consideration of the amount of photosynthetically active radiation, has suggested that tidally locked planets in red dwarf systems might at least be habitable for higher plants.
 Further, some bacteria, such as purple bacteria, have pigments such as bacteriochlorophyll which absorb infrared light, making at least hotter red dwarfs potentially suitable for photosynthetic life.